 From supplying milk and meat to providing sources of mechanical power, our bovine companions (cows, oxen and buffalos) have shaped our lives over many millennia.
-Ever since their first domestication over 10 thousand years ago, cattle have been more than just beasts to our ancestors.
+Ever since their first domestication over 10,000 years ago, cattle have been more than just beasts to our ancestors.
 They were our helpers in the fields—even pets, brethren and family.

 In the steppes of prehistoric Europe and western Asia, humans came to rely on cows for milk.
-In India, their holiness was worshipped.
-In the Far East, the premodern peoples of Japan and Taiwan—out of reverence—avoided consuming their meat.
+Indians worshipped their holiness.
+While in the Far East, the premodern peoples of Japan and Taiwan avoided consuming their meat—out of deep reverence.

-One of the most iconic dishes of Japan—rāmen—is occasionally called “Chinese noodles” (chūka soba) in the Japanese language?
-Though certainly, even the Chinese acknowledged the quintessentially Japanese character of the dish; despite its 20th-century origins in Yokohama’s Chinatown.
+Did you know?
+One of the most iconic dishes of Japan—rāmen—is also called “Chinese noodles” (chūka soba)?
+Though even the Chinese acknowledged the quintessentially Japanese character of the dish, it actually traces its early-20th-century origins to Yokohama’s Chinatown.

-In Taiwan, yet another noodle dish shares a similar story to the rāmen of Japan—the níuròumiàn—“noodles in beef broth,” or, more commonly, “Taiwanese beef noodle soup.”
+In Taiwan, yet another noodle dish shares a similar origin story to the rāmen of Japan.
+It’s the highly-popular níuròumiàn—“noodles in beef broth,” or, more commonly, “Taiwanese beef noodle soup.”

-In 1949, after just four years of unified rule with China, the Chinese mainland was conquered by Communist forces.
+In 1949, after just four years of unified rule with China, the Chinese Communists conquered the continent.
 Two million Chinese, Tibetan, Mongol, Manchu and Uyghur refugees fled to the island of Taiwan, bringing with them not just diverse customs and languages, but also an embarrassment of riches in culinary diversity.
 This amazing richness has since greatly contributed to Taiwan’s world-famous culinary scene.

 Among the newcomers to Taiwan were groups who originated in the frontiers of northwestern China, a region heavily influenced by Turkic Central Asia and Islam.
 These new immigrants were responsible for Taiwan’s now-famous beef noodle soup.

-Today, this beef noodle soup, the níuròumiàn—with its various local adaptations to better suit the Taiwanese pallet—is widely considered to be Taiwan’s national dish.
+Today, Taiwan’s beef noodle soup has acquired many local adaptations to better suit the Taiwanese pallet.
+Many Taiwanese consider this adapted hybrid to be the national dish.

-As cows were considered sacred in Hinduism, most Indians refrained from eating their flesh.
+Because Hinduism regards cows as sacred, most Indians refrained from eating their flesh.
 In premodern Japan, Buddhist-inspired imperial edicts discouraged the Japanese from doing the same.
-In Taiwan, however, the sentiment that promoted the prohibition against beef-consumption was much more familial.
+The Taiwanese, however, have a much more familial reason for the prohibition.

 Premodern Taiwan was a largely agrarian society.
 Before mechanization, cattle and cows were a source of power that helped Taiwanese farmers till the land.
-As a result of their back-breaking contributions, Taiwan’s bovids were regarded as family by the agricultural communities.
-Eating their meat would be akin to modern folks eating their pets—an unthinkable prospect, indeed.
+Taiwan’s agricultural communities regarded bovids as family members due to their back-breaking contributions.
+Eating their meat was unthinkable.

-Like folks elsewhere, the lives of the Taiwanese were inextricably intertwined with their cattle.
+Taiwanese life is inextricably intertwined with their cattle.
 But instead of viewing these magnificent creatures as food, the Taiwanese saw them as helpers.
 Cattle were treated like family who helped grow vital crops that fed hungry mouths.

-This special relationship, however, has largely become history as Taiwan developed its far more lucrative technology and service sectors and shed its agrarian past.
+This special relationship, however, has changed as Taiwan developed its lucrative technology and service sectors and shed its agrarian past.
 Hence, the rising popularity of Taiwanese beef noodle soup.

 In this third and final piece of Taiwanese bovine folklore, we move away from Taiwan’s culinary landscape to its physical landscape.